5th Floor, Brigade Towers,

 Hyderabad - 500032,

-The market is segmented by Product (Implants, Arthroscopy Devices, Prosthetic, Orthobiologics, Braces, Bandages and Tapes, and Other Products), Application, and Geography.
+The Sports Medicine market is segmented by Product (Implants, Arthroscopy Devices, Prosthetic, Orthobiologics, Braces, Bandages and Tapes, and Other Products), Application, and Geography.

 Fastest Growing Market:

 Sports injuries include strains and sprains, spondylolysis and spondylolisthesis, stingers, disc injury, and Scheuermann's disease.
-According to the sports injury Stanford children health statistics, in the United States, about 30 million kids and teenagers participate in some form of organized sports.
+According to 2018 article by Stanford children health statistics, in the United States, about 30 million kids and teenagers participate in some form of organized sports.
 More than 3.5 million injuries occur each year in the United States, which cause some loss of time of participation experienced by the participants.
 Almost one-third of all injuries incurred in childhood are sports-related injuries.

 Moreover, trends suggest that incidences of injuries are expected to increase significantly in the coming years.
 Additionally, the rate of injury is expected to increase in the developing part of the world, as sports and physical activities are gaining significance in the region.
 The current high rate of injury in the developed countries, along with increasing incidences of injury in developed and developing countries, is expected to drive the sports medicine market across the world.